vnsny-bia/VisitContactTrace/README.md

 ## Running VisitContactTrace Locally

-Type the following commands (preserving the upper- and lower- case letters) into the R Console and press "enter" in order to run the application:
+Type the following commands (preserving the upper- and lower- case letters) into the R Console and press "enter" in order to start the application:

 ```r
 library(VisitContactTrace)